wso2/carbon-datasources/README.md

 </datasources-configuration>
 ````

 The carbon-datasources bundle picks these xml configuration and build the data sources.
 The client application could retrieve datasources using the services provided by the carbon-datasources bundle.
-The JNDI support to retrieve the carbon datsources in non-OSGi environment will be added soon.
+The In-memory JNDI context support is available to be used with to retrieve the carbon datsources in non-OSGi environment.
 The datasources defined in configuration files are initialized by the DataSourceManager.
 They can be retrieved using `DataSourceService` using their names.
 The `DataSourceManagementService` can be used to perform managerial operations on datasources.
 Also a datasource can be retrieved via jndi lookup using its jndi config names.

 The following is a sample code which loads and initializes the datsources defined in configuration files from `configFilePath` using DataSourceManager and performs some operation using the services.